Transputer: Instruction set

 To include all this function on one chip, the transputer's core logic was simpler than most CPUs.
 While some have called it reduced instruction set computer (RISC) due to its rather sparse nature, and because that was then a desirable marketing buzzword, it was heavily microcoded, had a limited register set, and complex memory-to-memory instructions, all of which place it firmly in the CISC camp.
 Unlike register-heavy load/store RISC CPUs, the transputer had only three data registers, which behaved as a stack.
 In addition a workspace pointer pointed to a conventional memory stack, easily accessible via the instructions Load Local and Store Local.
-This allowed for very fast context switching by simply changing the workspace pointer to the memory used by another process (a method used in a number of contemporary designs, such as the TMS9900).
+This allowed for very fast context switching by simply changing the workspace pointer to the memory used by another process (a method used in a number of contemporary designs, such as the TI-990) series.
 The three register stack contents were not preserved past certain instructions, like Jump, when the transputer could do a context switch.

 The transputer instruction set consisted of 8-bit instructions assembled from opcode and operand nibbles.
 The upper nibble contained the 16 possible primary instruction codes, making it one of the very few commercialized minimal instruction set computers.
 The lower nibble contained the one immediate constant operand, commonly used as an offset relative to the workspace (memory stack) pointer.
 Two prefix instructions allowed construction of larger constants by prepending their lower nibbles to the operands of following instructions.
 Further instructions were supported via the instruction code Operate (Opr), which decoded the constant operand as an extended zero-operand opcode, providing for almost endless and easy instruction set expansion as newer implementations of the transputer were introduced.

 The 16 'primary' one-operand instructions were: